-In 2016, Stephen Molatlhegi was selected to Talent for Governance, the Academy’s own scholarship programme.
-As Project Officer for the poverty eradication programme in Kweneng District Botswana, he participated in the two-week training on Local Economic Development before his internship at the municipalities of Meppel and Steenwijkerland.
-In this feature for the Academy, Stephen recounts his experience with the Talent for Governance programme.
+In 2016, Stephen Molatlhegi was selected for the Academy’s own scholarship programme, Talent for Governance.
+While serving as Project Officer for the poverty eradication programme in Kweneng District in Botswana, Stephen participated in the two-week Academy training on Local Economic Development prior to his internship at the municipalities of Meppel and Steenwijkerland.
+In this feature for The Hague Academy, Stephen recounts his experience with the Talent for Governance programme.

 Being selected for the Talent for Governance programme to engage in the Local Economic Development training was a major honour and an astonishing journey of capacity development.
 The programme focused on the variety of ways in which local and regional agencies can work with the private sector in order to stimulate local economies.
 It also emphasised management issues of building local capacity, attracting investment, infrastructure, human resources and focused as well on the rationale and impact of local development policies.